Edit a Configuration

 Formation

 The formation strength is used in calculation of weight on bit (WOB) for a given rate of penetration (ROP).
 Formation strength is given by the unconfined compressive strength (UCS) as a function of depth.
 If no UCS values are entered, a default value of 100 is chosen in the simulation.
+Formation permeability, formation porosity, and formation fluid composition (gas – water ratio) is also specified in this editor.

 Rig

 The Rig editor is where you can change input parameters for the different equipment that are affecting the fluid flow and drill string dynamics.
 When you hover over the figure, you can see which components are editable.
 Click on one of them (or click the Edit button) to open the input table to make any changes.
-Note that entering the traveling block weight is optional.

 Who is using OpenLab: